 Each year since 1998 the International Association of Chiefs of Police Community Policing Committee has recognized the best practices of agencies around the world.
 Entries are categorized by population, featuring innovative ideas utilizing the power of community policing, through collaboration and partnerships, to make local, national and global communities safer from crime and terrorism.
 This recognition comes in the form of the IACP/Cisco Community Policing Award.

-Since the award’s inception, over 50 Agency Winners and close to 100 Agency Finalists, from all over the world, have been recognized for their commitment to community policing and innovation.
+Since the award’s inception, more than 50 Agency Winners and close to 100 Agency Finalists, from all over the world, have been recognized for their commitment to community policing and innovation.
 In addition, since 2005, agencies have also received special mention for their utilization of community policing philosophies in the furtherance of homeland security initiatives.
+Beginning in 2015, the Committee added to the Special Recognition category by recognizing the best use of technology in support of a community policing initiative utilizing the philosophy and principles of community policing.